-Risk Assessment and Board of Examiners of Sex Offenders
+Board of Examiners of Sex Offenders

-By law, every registered sex offender must be assigned a risk level.
-The Sex Offender Registration Act created the Board of Examiners of Sex Offenders, consisting of five members appointed by the Governor, and requires the board to develop guidelines and procedures to assess the risk of a repeat offense by sex offenders and the threat they pose to public safety.
+The Sex Offender Registration Act required the creation of the Board of Examiners of Sex Offenders, which consists of five members appointed by the Governor.
+The law requires the Board to develop guidelines and procedures to assess the risk of a repeat offense by sex offenders and the threat they pose to public safety.

-The guidelines were developed with the assistance of a consultant with expertise in the field of sex offender research and risk assessment and with assistance from a group of experts with diverse experience in dealing with sex offenders.
-Guidelines were established that bring academic knowledge and practical acumen to the difficult task of predicting whether a person convicted of a sex crime is likely to reoffend.
+The Board developed those guidelines with the assistance of a consultant with expertise in the field of sex offender research and risk assessment and with assistance from a group of experts with diverse experience in dealing with sex offenders.
+Guidelines were established that bring academic knowledge and practical acumen to the task of predicting whether a person convicted of a sex crime is likely to reoffend.

-Applying the guidelines, the board is responsible for making risk assessment recommendations to the sentencing court for offenders who were sentenced to state incarceration or definite local jail terms.
-The board also makes registration determinations and risk assessment recommendations for individuals who were convicted in other jurisdictions and either live in, or move, to New York State.
+Applying the guidelines, the Board is responsible for making risk level recommendations to the sentencing court for offenders who were sentenced to state incarceration or definite local jail terms.

+The Board also makes registration determinations and risk assessment recommendations for individuals who were convicted in other jurisdictions and either live in, or move, to New York State.
 Other jurisdictions include other states or countries and federal and military courts.
-Additionally, the board provides sentencing courts with updated reports whenever sex offenders exercise their rights under the law to file petitions for relief from registration or risk level modifications.
+Additionally, the Board provides sentencing courts with updated reports whenever sex offenders exercise their rights under the law to file petitions for relief from registration or risk level modifications.

-Risk level is only assigned by a judge after a hearing in court.
+A sex offender's risk level is only assigned by a judge, after a hearing in court.